 It's so important to set yourself up with a competitive mortgage.
-Being realistic about how much house you can afford helps ensure you can handle your monthly installments, so when it comes time to house hunt, be sure you have - and stick to - a set budget.
+Being realistic about how much house you can afford helps ensure that you can handle your monthly installments.
+So when it comes time to house hunt, be sure you have—and stick to—a budget.

 Trouble paying your mortgage?
 You're not alone.

 Because unexpected life changes do happen, like the loss of income due to a global pandemic, it's natural that some people are late when it comes to paying their mortgage.
 But what happens when you're late with your payment during times in which there isn't any assistance available for homeowners?